Local Rule 9014. MOTION PRACTICE AND CONTESTED MATTERS – BRIEFS AND MEMORANDA OF LAW

-(6) The judge may deem the first date set for the hearing to be a status and scheduling hearing if the judge determines that further evidence must be taken to resolve a material factual dispute.
-Unless the court orders otherwise or for good cause, live testimony will not be presented at the first date set for hearing.
+(6) The judge may deem the first date set for the hearing to be a status and scheduling hearing if the judge determines that further evidence must be taken to resolve a material factual dispute or additional briefing is warranted.
+Live testimony will not be presented at the first date set for hearing, unless for good cause found by the court in advance of the hearing or otherwise so ordered.
 The judge may order a further hearing at which oral evidence and exhibits will be received, or may, as appropriate, order that all evidence be presented by affidavit or declaration.

 (1) The movant must obtain a hearing date, and the notice of hearing must be filed concurrently with the motion and must, in addition to the requirements of Fed.
 R. Bankr.
 P. 2002(c), include the following:

 (C) A statement of the time for filing and serving objections or oppositions in accordance with LR 9014(d); and,